Last updated on December 27, 2022

 Radiant Cut Diamond Clarity

-The GIA grades clarity of radiant cut diamonds on a scale from FL to I3, where FL means a flawless stone and I3 indicates a heavily included diamond.
+The GIA grades the clarity of radiant cut diamonds on a scale from FL to I3, where FL means a flawless stone and I3 indicates a heavily included diamond.

-Due to their facet arrangement and excellent light performance, radiant cut diamonds hide blemishes fairly well, especially in comparison to step cut diamonds.
+Due to their facet arrangement and excellent light performance, radiant cut diamonds hide inclusions and blemishes fairly well, especially in comparison to step cut diamonds.
 Moreover, smaller radiant cut diamonds hide imperfections better than larger ones do, which is why if you are going to purchase a smaller stone, you may opt for a lower clarity grade such as SI1 and SI2 while keeping an eye-clean appearance.

 The chart below provides a general guideline for evaluating clarity in radiant cut diamonds.

 |< .50 ct||FL - VS2||SI1 - SI2||I1||I2||> I2|